shanebp/BP-xProfile-Location/readme.txt

 == Installation ==

-1. Unzip and then upload the 'bp-xprofile-location' folder to the '/wp-content/plugins/' directory
+1. If you have not entered a Google Maps API Key for one of your other PhiloPress plugins - see the FAQ

+2. Upload the zip on the Plugins > Add screen in wp-admin

-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

-3. Go to wp-admin > Users > Profile Fields > Add New Field and Create a profile field of Type = Location.
+4. Go to wp-admin > Users > Profile Fields > Add New Field and Create a profile field of Type = Location.

 == Frequently Asked Questions ==

+= Do I need a Google Maps API Key? =
+Yes.
+If you need help, read this tutorial: [Google Maps API Key](http://www.philopress.com/google-maps-api-key/ "Google Maps API Key")

+= I have a Google Maps API Key.
+Where do I put it? =
+* You will need to unzip the plugin.
+* Then open this file in a text editor: <em>bp-xprofile-location\inc\pp-field-type-location.php</em>
+* And paste your Key where it says 'Paste Your Key Here'.
+Don't delete the single quotes.
+Save the file.
+Re-zip the plugin.

+Other questions:
 * Multi-site support - Yes
 * Works with [BP Profile Search](https://wordpress.org/plugins/bp-profile-search/ "BP Profile Search plugin")
 * Maps are not included.
-For maps, please see: [BP Maps for Members](http://www.philopress.com/bp-maps-for-members "BP Maps for Members")
+For maps, please see: [BP Maps for Members](http://www.philopress.com/products/bp-maps-for-members "BP Maps for Members")

 == Screenshots ==